Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

 Rollup describes itself as a "module bundler for JavaScript".
 Sounds like what we need!

-Rollup will bundle to files to different standards like CommonJS, CommonJS2, RequireJS, and ES Modules.
+Rollup will bundle files to different standards like CommonJS, CommonJS2, RequireJS, and ES Modules.
 That said we need to understand why we would want or need to bundle our files to these different standards.

 <!-- > -->

 ### Common JS

-CommonJS is the pattern used with Node JS projects.
-To use the code in a library you've written with Node.js and Expres.js projects by extension you'll need to bundle your code as a CommonJS Module.
+**CommonJS is the pattern used with Node JS projects.** To use the code in a library you've written for Node.js and Expres.js projects by extension you'll need to bundle your code as a CommonJS Module.
 This will allow your code to be used like this:

 ```JavaScript
 const yourCode = require('your-code')